 The gargoyles of Notre Dame fascinated Jaime.
 From high up in the sky, it looked as though they were peering into your soul.
 On the way home from dinner, she stopped before the cathedral to admire them when one suddenly swooped down in her direction.

 It was midnight, and so quiet by the vending machines you could almost imagine the hospital was empty.
 So when he stood up with the bag of chips in his hand, John was jolted to find a man standing behind him, blood pouring out of his eyes.
 "We're all dying," he groaned.
 "And, now, you're about to die too."

-To continue your journey, consider these Examples of Genres.
+To continue your journey into all the different types of stories, consider these Examples of Genres.

 Fantasies can enter into reality with just a handful of lines.
 From your desk, you can dive into worlds filled with reclusive scientists, portals to new worlds, or romance that blossoms out of a tedious waiting room.

 Once you have the right idea in your grasp, check out Get Creative: How to Write a Short Story.
-It'll help you shape all those stories running around in your head into well-crafted tales that your readers will want to dive into time and time again.
+It'll help you shape all those story ideas running around in your head into well-crafted tales that your readers will want to dive into time and time again.